Development Applications

 PROJECT TIMELINE:

-Public comment will be taken by staff until the 15-day noticing period is closed.
-Comments can be submitted through Engage Missoula, via email to the planner noted below, or by mailing in a letter to the City of Missoula office at 435 Ryman Street, Missoula, MT 59802.
-Provide your comment by Wednesday, February 7, 2024 to be included in the report prepared by staff.
+Public comment will be taken by City Council until the meetings are closed.
+Comments can be submitted through Engage Missoula, via email to the planner noted below, by mailing in a letter to the City of Missoula Development Services office at 435 Ryman Street, Missoula, MT 59802, or during the public meetings.
+Provide your comment by Wednesday, October 30, 2024, to accompany the staff report provided to City Council.
+Your comments will be considered by City Council in their decision to approve or deny this request.

 PROJECT PLANNER: